 Additionally, the 2013 Act specifies the following modes of the utilization of amounts available in the IEPF:

 • The refund of unclaimed dividends, matured deposits, matured debentures, application money due for refund and interest thereon

 • Distribution of any disgorged amount among investors who have suffered losses due to wrong actions by any person in accordance with the order of the Court that had decided for such disgorgement.
 In order to prevent misuse of underlying securities, investors can claim them back from the IEPF through the provisions in the rules.

 • Reimbursement of legal expenses incurred in pursuing class-action suits under sections 37 (misleading prospectus) and 245 of the 2013 Act (management or conduct of affairs of the company being overseen in a manner prejudicial to the interests of the company or its members or depositors) by members, debenture holders or depositors as sanctioned by the Tribunal

 • Any other purpose incidental thereto, in accordance with such rules as prescribed

-Disclaimer : This PDF/PPT Research report above is an extract from the full report by prepared by the Price Waters Cooperhouse (PwC).
-PwC has taken utmost care to ensure accuracy and objectivity while developing this report based on information available in public domain.
-However, neither the accuracy nor completeness of information contained in this report is guaranteed.
-PwC is not responsible for any errors or omissions in analysis / inferences / views or for results obtained from the use of information contained in this report and especially states that PwC (including all divisions) has no financial liability whatsoever to the user of this report.
+Disclaimer: This PDF/PPT Research report above is an extract from the full report prepared by the Price Waters Cooperhouse (PwC).
+PwC has taken the utmost care to ensure accuracy and objectivity while developing this report based on information available in the public domain.
+However, neither the accuracy nor completeness of the information contained in this report is guaranteed.
+PwC is not responsible for any errors or omissions in analysis/inferences/views or for results obtained from the use of the information contained in this report and especially states that PwC (including all divisions) has no financial liability whatsoever to the user of this report.